AlgoTradingHub/theplatform-book/source/verbs/set/in.md

-# "In" / contains
+# Dyadic in (contains)

-A dyadic verb that returns `1b` for each right value present in the left argument.
+A dyadic verb that returns `1b` for each right vаlue present in the left argument.

 **Syntax:** ```x in y; in[x;y]```